tomoiwasaki/trailer-nailer/status-report2.md

 - Basic CSS/HTML for "Challenge Your Friends" screen created, using bootstrap.

 2. Challenges and issues team faced during the week
 - Getting stuck while finding a way to change video immediately after a choice is made by the user.
 Last resort is to fetch a new page from the server but it will be a very inefficient solution.
+(Edit: Resolved!!!)

 3. Goals for the next week
 - Resolve the video switching issue.
+(Edit: Resolved!!!)
 - Perfect the score and timing system.
 - Built the "Challenge your friend" page so that it functions as expected.
 - Add more movies to the library.